simonkurtz-MSFT/python-openai-loadbalancer/README.md

 2024-05-11 00:56:39.851076:   Request sent to server: https://oai-eastus-20240509.openai.azure.com/openai/deployments/gpt-35-turbo-sjk-001/chat/completions?api-version=2024-04-01-preview, Status code: 200
 ```

-## Load Balancer Configuration
+## Load Balancer Backend Configuration

-At its core, the Load Balancer configuration requires one or more backend hosts and a numeric priority starting at 1.
+At its core, the Load Balancer Backend configuration requires one or more backend hosts and a numeric priority starting at 1.
 Please take note that you define a host, not a URL.

 I use a total of three Azure OpenAI instances in three regions.
 These instances are set up with intentionally small tokens-per-minute (tpm) to trigger HTTP 429s.
 The standard approach never changes and uses the same host (first in the backend list), which provides a stable comparison to the load-balanced approach.